Plasser & Theurer

 Plasser & Theurer is an Austrian manufacturer of rail track maintenance and track laying machines.

 Plasser & Theurer was established in 1953.
-It is a privately owned company with 30% being held by Josef Theurer, 30% by his daughter Elisabeth Max-Theurer, 20% each by Dorothea Theurer and Hans-Jörg Holleis.
-Currently, the company is active in over 100 countries.
+It is a privately owned company with 37,5% being held by Elisabeth Max-Theurer, 31,25% each by Johannes Max-Theurer and Victoria Max-Theurer.
+Currently, the company is active in over 110 countries.

 History

 Plasser & Theurer was established in 1953 by a group of nine people, amongst them was Josef Theurer, the company's first CEO.
 Theurer played a key role in managing the business over the following six decades.

 Plasser & Theurer has long sought to integrate emerging technologies into its track maintenance products, particularly rapid developments made within the IT sector.
 By the mid-2000s, it held roughly 3,000 patents.
 The company has a dedicated R&D division that builds and tests prototypes, as well as continuously assessing various technologies from outside of the traditional rail sector.
 Further input is drawn from various partner organisations, such as universities, suppliers, operators, and infrastructure managers.

 By 2006, Plasser & Theurer has delivered more than 13,000 machines to 103 countries.
 During the 2000s, Plasser & Theurer delivered numerous maintenance vehicles, including the high output track renewals plant, to the recently created British railway infrastructure company Network Rail.
 It also secured Chinese orders for mechanised maintenance equipment, such for the Beijing Subway.

 By 2009, the company accounted for 6% of all Austrian exports of the machinery, and iron, and steel construction industry.
 In the 2010s, the company built its first track maintenance machines for the German railway infrastructure company DB Netz.
 The Swiss Federal Railways (SBB) has been a repeat customer, signing multiple long term leasing contracts; in 2015, Plasser & Theurer agreed terms with the SBB for the lease of 65 tampers, cranes and other track maintenance plant over periods of five to 10 years.

 In the late 2010s, Plasser & Theurer underwent restructuring, orientating itself towards the core business of designing and producing track maintenance machines.
 During 2019, the company appointed a new chief operating officer, Dr Daniel Siedl, as well as a new chief technical officer- Dr Winfried Büdenbender.

 On 1 January 2021, Deutsche Plasser Bahnbaumaschinen GmbH and Robel’s business unit Service & Support (S&S) merged to form Plasser Robel Services GmbH (PRS); the new entity, which comprises 250 employees at three locations in Munich, Opladen, and Freilassing, is the largest service organisation within Plasser & Theurer.

 During the early 2020s, Plasser & Theurer commenced deliveries to the Austrian Federal Railways of 56 electric-battery modular maintenance vehicles.